 Head of Cyber Presales at Zenzero

-Abdul Ikbal has over 14 years of experience in cyber security, starting in IT support before moving into penetration testing.
-At Zenzero, he led the creation of a CREST-accredited penetration testing capability and oversaw the broader cyber function as Head of Cyber.
+Abdul Ikbal has over 14 years of experience in cyber security, starting in IT support before moving into penetration testing, where he became Head of Pentesting.
+At Zenzero, he led the creation of a CREST-accredited penetration testing capability and built the cyber function as Head of Cyber.
+Now as Head of Cyber Presales, he helps clients implement tailored security solutions.

 Alex Sykes